 Design a safety plan for each event.Advance planning is everything when it comes to attendee safety.
 Consider the attendees' journey from the minute they come through the door.
 How should they move throughout the building to improve safety and security?
 Safe spaces for events are important to attendees, and advance planning is a must.

-Post safety and security information in easy-to-find locations.Promotional emails, e-newsletters, text messages, social media pages, your event’s website or app: These are all places that can feature safety- and security-related information for your meeting.
+Post safety and security information in easy-to-find locations.Promotional emails, e-newsletters, text messages, social media pages, your event’s website, and your event app are all places that can feature safety- and security-related information.
 Use these platforms to share what protocols your team is taking to help attendees relax, have fun and make connections.

 Use wearable technology to your advantage.Radiofrequency identification (RFID) is a low-cost security option that event planning teams can use to gather attendee admission information and detect security access permissions.
 You can find full-color RFID wristbands for your event here.

 Every planner knows that taking proper precautions is a must when creating safe environments for event attendees to enjoy.
-To help you plan down to the finest detail, we’ve created The Meeting Planner’s Event Safety Plan Checklist – a resource designed to help you collect and manage the following information:
+Need event safety plan examples?
+Plan a safe event by downloading The Meeting Planner’s Event Safety Plan Checklist – a resource designed to help you collect and manage the following information:

 - Emergency contacts